 Adhering to The Haven Ethics: We place the interest of women and children at the heart of everything we do and make opportunities to involve them in the volunteer service whenever possible

 Partnering: We support, champion and work in partnership with other organisations, recognising that we can achieve more when we work together.

 Showing Leadership: We challenge staff members to do better, assume accountability with volunteers, participate in the programme and cultivate relationships with volunteers, inspire and support them to develop themselves.

-By volunteering with The Haven Wolverhampton you can find fulfilment and enjoyment in supporting particular awareness campaigns and helping to make a difference to the lives of women and children who are suffering from domestic abuse and homelessness through emotional and physical support and education.
+By volunteering with The Haven Wolverhampton you can make a difference to the lives of women and children who are suffering from domestic abuse and homelessness.

-Contributing towards educating and empowering women and children
+Contribe towards empowering and building the self-confidence of women and children

-There are a number of ways in which you can volunteer and help The Haven Wolverhampton - Click a heading below and find out more!
+There are a number of ways in which you can volunteer and help The Haven Wolverhampton - Click a heading below to find out more.